PumpkinSeed/json/README.md

 ## Disclaimer

-It is a package primary used for my own projects, I will keep it up-to-date with the Go's mainline versioning.
+It is a package primary used for my own projects, I will keep it up-to-date with the mainline versioning of Go.

 ## Usage